-Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend PR19: Corporate Property Portfolio Revenue Growth per annum 2.18% 10% А New measure N/A Commentary: This indicator measures the growth the Property and Asset Management Department has generated over and above the original budget identified in February 2018.
-Additional income can be generated through for example new leases, rent reviews and new sales.
-This is a new indicator for 2018/19 and as such was set at 10%.
-It was anticipated that this would be a challenging target although it was agreed for a first-year indicator it would then be reviewed as a baseline.
-The additional income achieved over and above the original budget is £74k which calculates to the additional 2.18% overall growth.
-PR20: Corporate Property Portfolio Arrears per annum 3.46% 3% Α New measure N/A Commentary: Although slightly above target work is ongo quarter reporting 5.88%.
+Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend PR19: Corporate Property Portfolio Revenue Growth per annum 2.18% 10% Α New measure N/A Commentary: This indicator measures the growth the Propriet original budget identified in February 2018.
+Additional includes.
+This is a new indicator for 2018/19 and as such was agreed for a first-year indicator it would then be reviewed budget is £74k which calculates to the additional 2.18% of come can be generat as set at 10%.
+It was ewed as a baseline. ed through for exam anticipated that this ple new lea would be a ases, rent reviews ar a challenging target a nd new although it PR20: Corporate Property Portfolio Arrears per annum 3.46% 3% Α New measure N/A Commentary: Although slightly above target work is ongo quarter reporting 5.88%.
 This indicator measures the leve take into account when payments fall due.
-Monthly report followed through consultation with both Sundry Debt and el of arrears in relations in relations are provided in rel on to the investment ation to outstanding portfolio of the Council and is a adjusted to PR21: Corporate Property Overall Occupancy levels per annum 95.68% 95% G New measure N/A Commentary: The Borough has a significant portfolio of p portfolio. property and this indi cator represent the c occupancy of buildings within th nat PR22: % of agendas published in accordance with statutory deadlines (no later than five working days from date of meeting) 100% 100% G New measure N/A Commentary: The target was met ensuring that the statut tory deadline of five working days was ac hieve.
+Monthly report followed through consultation with both Sundry Debt and el of arrears in relation ts are provided in rel on to the investment ation to outstanding portfolio of the Council and is a djusted to PR21: Corporate Property Overall Occupancy levels per annum 95.68% 95% G New measure N/A Commentary: The Borough has a significant portfolio of portfolio. property and this indi cator represent the c occupancy of buildings within th at PR22: % of agendas published in accordance with statutory deadlines (no later than five working days from date of meeting) 100% 100% G New measure N/A Commentary: The target was met ensuring that the statut tory deadline of five working days was ac hieve.
 PR23: Payment of Invoices within 30 days (%) 93.7% 90% G New Measure N/A